 Q: Can I go see the band perform at their competitions?

 A: Absolutely!
 The competitions are open to the public and we encourage all parents, grandparents, aunt, uncles, siblings, and friends to come watch the kids when they compete.
 The shows are amazing and it’s a great way to show the band your support.
 Admission prices for the shows vary depending on the location, but most are $10-$20 per person.
+Parent Volunteers are needed to help with pit/props, water, and meals/snacks during a competition.
+These volunteers receive complementary admission to the competitions.

 Q: How much is the admission fee for the concerts?